ngallo/pic-model/draft/0.1/pic-model.md

 This transaction binds the executor to its causal predecessor, preventing detachment, impersonation, replay, and artifact inheritance failures that plague token-based approaches.

 Because continuity derives from provenance, the model supports both **identity-centric flows** and **anonymous capability-based flows**.
-Anonymous capability flows are **inherently safer** in multi-hop environments:
-they eliminate identity leakage, prevent impersonation through transferable credentials, and reduce cross-domain replay vectors — while maintaining full causal verifiability.
+These flows eliminate identity leakage, prevent impersonation via transferable credentials, and reduce cross-domain replay vectors — while maintaining full causal verifiability.

-Capabilities, scopes, or rights **MAY** traverse the system **without exposing identity**, provided they remain cryptographically tied to the same causal chain and to the executor who originated it.
+Anonymous capability flows are **inherently privacy-preserving in multi-hop environments**, because they do not expose identity while preserving continuity through **Proof of Control**, not **Proof of Possession**.

 The model introduces the **Structural Impossibility Claim (NO-GO Result)**: